What do the experts say?

 Other moms are told that baby is eating too much, so mom should reduce baby’s intake by limiting nursing and/or starting solids.
 There is absolutely NO evidence that a large breastfed baby will become a large child or adult, and limiting nursing can be quite dangerous for a baby.
 Read more here: Is my exclusively breastfed baby gaining too much weight?

 MYTH: “Your baby is small so you need to start solids.”

 Another reason often given for starting solids is because baby is small (see Normal Growth of Breastfed Babies).
 I really don’t see the sense in this.
 Ounce for ounce, breastmilk has more calories than most baby-safe solid foods and significantly more nutrients than any type of solid food that you can feed your baby.
-In addition, starting solids will quite possibly reduce the amount of milk that your baby is getting overall, rather than increase overall intake.
-One of the first recommendations for a baby who genuinely has slow weight gain is to decrease or eliminate solid foods and nurse more often.
+Studies have shown that for babies under six months, solids tend to replace breastmilk in a baby’s diet – they do not add to baby’s total intake (WHO 2003,Cohen 1994, Dewey 1999).
+So starting solids will probably reduce (instead of increase) the amount of milk and calories that your baby is getting overall.
+One of the first recommendations for a baby who genuinely has slow weight gain is to decrease or eliminate solid foods and breastfeed more often.